mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_customopbuilder_asdsip.md

 ## Integrating the FftC2C Operator

-Here we use `ms::pynative::RunLaunchAsdSipFFTAtbOp` to integrate the operator and call the function interface through `ms::pynative::PyboostRunner::Call`:
+Here we use `ms::pynative::RunAsdSipFFTOp` to integrate the operator and call the function interface through `ms::pynative::PyboostRunner::Call`:

 ```cpp
 #include "ms_extension/api.h"